vmware-archive/dispatch/docs/_guides/setup-authentication.md

 * Choose ``Application type`` as ``Web Application``
 * Provide a name to the client app
 * Specify the Authorization Redirect URI as ``https://<dispatch_host>/v1/iam/oauth2/callback`` where ``dispatch_host`` is the hostname of IP address of your dispatch deployment. e.g ``https://dev.dispatch.vmware.com/v1/iam/oauth2/callback``
+  - If Dispatch is running on a non-standard port (i.e. anything other than 443), the Authoriziation Redirect URI must include that port.
+You will need to update the Redirect URI after Dispatch is installed to get that port.
 * Click ``Create``

 You should see ``Client ID`` and ``Client Secret`` in the next page, they are the credentials you will use in the next